jchunky/object_oculus/README.md

 =========

 This is a fork of Dr. Nic's excellent little `what_methods` utility, updated a bit to expand functionality and bring syntax a bit more in line with the Ruby status quo.
+It's actually been batted around the internet for a while, with rough etchings dating to 2002.
+So this is my shot at it.

 Dr. Nic says (or is heard from echoes traversing the sands of time):